snick512/Cloudflare/README.md

  The .sh is for a simple, terminal based interface style, and remains open until terminated.

- Or, you may use bin/cloudflare (a binary) directly.

  Contributions welcome!

  # Running and Compiling